JaneliaSciComp/EM_MIP_search/README.md

 ## Own EM dataset creation
 1. To create CDM from the swc files with the JRC2018 unisex template transferred.
 The CDM creation needs SWC_draw2.jar FIJI plugin.
-2. <b>Set up:</b> copy "PsychedelicRainBow2.lut" in to /Fiji.app/luts/ folder
+2. <b>Set up:</b> copy "PsychedelicRainBow2.lut" in to /Fiji.app/luts/ folder.
+Copy "swc_draw2.jar" & "Gradient_conv_multithread.jar" into /Fiji.app/plugins/ folder
 <br> Turn ON "Scijava Jupyter Kernel" in menu: /Help/Update.../Manage upodate sites/.
 Then restsart Fiji.
- <br><b>Run the swc_draw2 plugin;</b> you need to set the input folder that has all of the swc with JRC2018 unisex transferred.
+ <br>3. <b>Run the swc_draw2 plugin;</b> you need to set the input folder that has all of the swc with JRC2018 unisex transferred.
 	<br><b>1-A.</b> Set output directory.
 	<br><b>1-B.</b> Set parameters; JRC2018 Unisex brain; Width 1210, Height 566, Depth 174, Voxel W 0.5189161, Voxel H 0.5189161, Radius 2, Keep OFF ignore swc radius.
 	<br><b>1-C.</b> The output is PackBits tiff.
 This format is supported by “Color_MIP_Mask_Search.jar” and “EM_MIP_Mask_Search.jar”.

-2. Run the plugin "Gradient_conv_multithread.jar" for the creation of the gradient distance files for the negative shape matching score.
-The input folder is the EM-CDM files that you made in step 1.
+4. Run the plugin "Gradient_conv_multithread.jar" for the creation of the gradient distance files for the negative shape matching score.
+The input folder is the EM-CDM files that you made in step 3.

-3. If your CDM dataset is EM-hemibrain, copy the "MAX_hemi_to_JRC2018U_fineTune.png" image into the gradient folder.
+5. If your CDM dataset is EM-hemibrain, copy the "MAX_hemi_to_JRC2018U_fineTune.png" image into the gradient folder.